ale627/ale627.github.io/important.md

 If you're a tough guy and absolutely loved going to the petting zoo, then if you want to be happy you better schedule some petting time.

-If you grew up in Asia and moved to the Midwest, some authentic Dim Sum would likely go a long way to improving your happiness.
+If you grew up in Asia and moved to the Midwest, some authentic Dim Sum would likely go a long way.

 **Who you think you are is not necessarily who you actually are.**  Don't let yourself be so focused on seeming normal that you neglect to actually be happy.
 This is way too common.